Apple cider vinegar (ACV) is one of those buzzy wellness ingredients that people time and time again swear by. It’s not surprising why, though.

 Lemon juice has many nutritional benefits, but specific research that links lemons to weight loss is sparse.
 However, drinking about four ounces of lemonade per day is suggested to help with kidney stone prevention.
 As for cayenne pepper and cinnamon, both have ingredients that provide therapeutic benefits to help boost your metabolism and reduce inflammation.

-Not the Master Cleanse While this drink sounds very close to the Master Cleanse diet, we definitely don’t recommended drinking this as a substitute meal or in attempt to detox.
+Not the Master Cleanse While this drink sounds very close to the Master Cleanse diet, we definitely don’t recommend drinking this as a substitute meal or in attempt to detox.
 It’s best to drink alongside a meal or as a morning tonic.

 4. Sore throat?
 Mix ACV and honey into a soothing concoction